isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-jiapu-chronicles-whats-in-a-name.md

 		<li style="font-size:1rem;">Literary works</li>
 		<li style="font-size:1rem;">List of members who had a copy of the genealogy</li>
 	</ul>
-Some of the information listed, also known as chapters as they appeared in the <i>jiapu</i>, are still being recorded today.
-This is especially true for modern publications that are merely updated editions of older <i>jiapu</i></div>
+Some of the information listed, also known as chapters as they appear in the <i>jiapu</i>, are still being recorded today.
+This is especially true for modern publications that are merely updated editions of older <i>jiapu</i>.</div>

 <span style="background-colour: #fff6ba; padding: 20px; margin: 20px; background:#FDF5E6; display:block; font-size:1rem; line-height:1.5rem;">
 <b>FIVE DEGREES OF MOURNING CLOTHES (WUFU 五服)</b>